Stoichiometrical/Survey_Data_Analysis/README.md

 ### Chi-Squared Testing Components

-- **Contingency Table**: For Hypothesis 2, a contingency table was used with two categorical variables: "Intentional Purchase of KEBS-Labeled Products" and "Likelihood of Choosing KEBS-Labeled Products."
+**Questions Used**:

+- "Have you intentionally purchased products with the KEBS label because of its perceived quality and safety standards?": This question assesses whether consumers intentionally purchase products with the KEBS label based on perceived quality and safety, which directly relates to trust.

+- "How much trust do you place in products that bear the KEBS label when it comes to quality and safety?": This question measures how likely consumers are to choose a product with the KEBS label over a similar product without it, which also reflects trust in KEBS-labeled products.

+**Justification**:
+These questions were selected because they address the central theme of Hypothesis 2, which is the trust consumers place in products with the KEBS label.
+By examining intentional purchase behavior and the likelihood of choosing KEBS-labeled products, the analysis can provide insights into consumer trust.

 - **Chi-Squared Statistic**: The Chi-squared statistic measures the association between these variables.
+Actual Chi-squared Statistic: 12.001.

 - **P-value**: The p-value indicates the significance of the results.
+Actual P-value: 0.0173.

 - **Degrees of Freedom**: There were 4 degrees of freedom for this analysis.